top of page

 epigenetic

-This project aims to characterize the role of epigenetic processes in psychiatric disorders such as schizophrenia and substance addiction.
+This project aims to characterize the role of miRNAs in the neurobiological mechanisms underlying psychiatric disorders such as substance abuse and compulsive behaviors, providing insights into potential therapeutic targets.

 DNA